tschijnmo/drudge/docs/tutorial.rst

 -----------------------------------

 In this tutorial, some simple examples are run directly inside a Python interpreter.
-Actually drudge is designed to work well inside Jupyter notebooks.
+Actually drudge is designed to work inside Jupyter notebooks as well.
 By calling the :py:meth:`Tensor.display` method, tensor objects can be mathematically displayed in Jupyter sessions.
 An example of interactive usage of drudge, we have a `sample notebook`_ in ``docs/examples/ccsd.ipynb`` in the project source.
 Also included is a `general script`_ ``gencc.py`` for the automatic derivation of coupled-cluster theories, mostly to demonstrate using drudge programmatically.
 And we also have a `script for RCCSD theory`_ to demonstrate its usage in large-scale spin-explicit coupled-cluster theories.

 .. _sample notebook: https://github.com/tschijnmo/drudge/blob/master/docs/examples/ccsd.ipynb